Elizabeth Kemp

-Elizabeth Kemp (November 5, 1951 – September 1, 2017) was an American actress and acting coach.

-She began her career on the television series Love of Life in 1973, after studying at the American Academy of Dramatic Arts and the Actors Studio under Lee Strasberg.
+Elizabeth Kemp (November 5, 1951 – September 1, 2017) was an American actress, theatre director, and acting coach.
+She began her screen career playing Betsy in the television series Love of Life in 1973.
+She performed on stage many times as well as directing a number of productions in the US as well as internationally.
 She went on to become an acting coach and faculty member of the Actors Studio Drama School at Pace University.